 1/2 pound carrots

-3 tablespoons of Organic Chicken Better Than Bullion soup base
+3 T. of Chicken Better Than Bullion soup base

 8 cups water

 |♦ Did you know?
 Red potatoes are particularly healthy because of the thin, nutrient filled skins.
 Half of the fiber of a potato comes from the skin.
 They are loaded with fiber, B vitamins, iron and potassium.
 And because the skin on red potatoes is already super thin, it doesn’t detract from the taste or texture.|

 By the way, you can, of course, substitute or add any of these ingredients to make it your own: